wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

 = Version 3.1 =
-Added a javascript function to load button javascript files asynchronously.
+Added javascript function to load button javascript files asynchronously.
+Added goo.gl URL shortener for Twitter.
+Added warning message for missing options in database.

 = Version 3.0 =
 Major revision and several new features.
 List several images/videos and add Page ancestor tags in the OG meta tags.
 Head Link options for Google Search.
 "Performance Tuning" section in Other Notes.